up42/up42-py/docs/reference/asset-reference.md

 The `stac_info` attribute returns the STAC collection associated with a specific UP42 asset.

-The returned format is `pystac.Collection`.
+The returned data type is `pystac.Collection`.

 <h5> Example </h5>